Circle North

 We created Circle North; a trusted episodic film drama series produced with young people and subject specialists supported by interactive lesson plans and tools to track and measure learning effectiveness.

-Coming from different backgrounds and with a willingness to challenge each other, in each episode the recurring characters share a story that explores a key issue affecting secondary school aged young people such as child criminal exploitation, sexual harassment, bullying, relationship abuse and radicalisation brought to life through a supporting cast of over 40 characters.
+Coming from different backgrounds and with a willingness to challenge each other, in each episode the recurring characters share a story that explores a key issue affecting secondary school-aged young people such as child criminal exploitation, sexual harassment, bullying, relationship abuse and radicalisation, brought to life through a supporting cast of over 40 characters.

-Across 7 episodes, Circle North provides engaging and realistic storytelling that works as a series or standalone session to provide young people with knowledge and interventions on key health and social challenges as they emerge.
+Across 7 episodes, Circle North provides engaging and realistic storytelling that works as a series or a standalone session to provide young people with knowledge and interventions on key health and social challenges as they emerge.

 What people say